Iranildot/asitic-installation/README.md

 # ASITIC Installation Script
 ## Overview

-This script automates the installation of the ASITIC software and its dependencies on Ubuntu.
+This script automates the installation of the ASITIC software and its dependencies on Linux-based operating system.
 ASITIC (Analysis and Simulation of Spiral Inductors and Transformers for ICs) is a tool used for analyzing and designing inductors and transformers integrated circuits.
 The script ensures that the required files are downloaded, decompressed, and set up properly for use.

 ![Captura de tela de 2024-09-28 18-21-46](https://github.com/user-attachments/assets/e91a486a-7f1d-4391-967b-47d30b8a9c38)